 Dr. Jing Liu’s Biosketch

-Jing graduated from McGill University in 1995 with a Ph.D. degree in genetics/genomics, followed by a successful post-doc at Harvard University in the lab of Dr. Robert Brown which culminated in her identifying the Dysferlin gene as a cause of Myoshi Myopathy and limb girdle muscular dystrophy.
+Jing graduated from McGill University in 1995 with a Ph.D. degree in genetics/genomics, followed by a successful post-doc at Harvard University in the lab of Dr. Robert Brown.
 Liu et al., Nat Genet.

-In 1998, Jing became Group Leader and then Director of Functional Genomics and Preclinical at PhageTech Inc. During her time at PhageTech, Jing directed a research group that integrated genomics, functional genomics, proteomics and pre-clinical studies towards the discovery of new antibiotics.
+In 1998, Jing became Group Leader and then Director of Functional Genomics and Preclinical at PhageTech Inc. During this time, Jing directed a research group that integrated genomics, functional genomics, proteomics and pre-clinical studies towards the discovery of new antibiotics.
 Liu et al., Nat Biotechnol.

 From 2005 to 2008, Jing was Director of the McGill Life Sciences Complex High throughput Screening facility (HTS) where she established a high content screening (HCS) platform.
-A major part of running this facility was to provide technical support and to advise clients on HTS/HCS assay design and implementation, data analysis and mining, and structure-activity relationship (SAR) follow-up.
-Galicia-Vázquez et al., Anal Biochem.
+The facility provided technical support and advised clients on HTS/HCS assay design and implementation, data analysis and mining, and structure-activity relationship (SAR) follow-up.

-From McGill University, Jing moved to New World Laboratories, a biotech company that specializes in the R&D of regeneration products for the nervous system, where she was Director of Preclinical R&D. In this function she was responsible for establishing targeted research programs and improved R&D workflows for increased productivity.
+From McGill University, Jing moved to New World Laboratories, a biotech company that specializes in the R&D of regeneration products for the nervous system.
+As Director of Preclinical R&D she was responsible for establishing targeted research programs and improved R&D workflows for increased productivity.

-From 2010 to 2015, Jing was in charge of operations, business and administration for the Clinical Proteomics Platform (e.g. McCall et al. J. Proteomics Res.) and Systems Medicine Program of the Research Institute of McGill University Health Centre (RI-MUHC).
+From 2010 to 2015, Jing was in charge of operations, business and administration for the Clinical Proteomics Platform and Systems Medicine Program of the Research Institute of McGill University Health Centre (RI-MUHC).
 She was also responsible for multi-disciplinary large-scale grant applications and funded projects management, including a FRSQ funded large team grant and a NIH funded R24 grant.

 Jing is also a passionate gardener.
 She has created and maintained the website for the horticultural society of her neighborhood.